|

 in the reviewing court.
 The traverse is equivalent to an answer

-the petitioner's legal argument.
-The traverse must normally be verified.
+out the petitioner's legal argument.
+The traverse must normally

 Uphold